Powerlearnproject/se-day1-assignment-Tawmie02/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a discipline that uses well defined engineering concepts required to produce efficient,durable,scalable,in-budget and one-time software products.
+Importance of Software Engineering

 Identify and describe at least three key milestones in the evolution of software engineering.
+1.Scalability
+2.Dynamic nature

 List and briefly explain the phases of the Software Development Life Cycle.
+1.Planning
+2.Analysis
+3 Design

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Comparison between waterfall and Agile methodologies

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Roles of a software developer
+1.Improving system quality by identifying issues
+Roles of a quality assurance engineer
+1.
+Roles of a project manager
+1.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Example of a IDE is visual studio code
+Example of a VCS is git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.